nsquarednz/jarvis/README.md

 You should have received a copy of the GNU Lesser General Public License along with Jarvis.
 If not, see <http://www.gnu.org/licenses/>.

-This software (including documentation) is Copyright 2011 by Jonathan Couper-Smartt.
+This software (including documentation) is Copyright 2018 N-Squared Software (NZ) Ltd.